carolnguyen307/HDB-resale-price-1/README.md

 ## Executive Summary
 **INTRODUCTION**

 This project seeks to make predictions on the outcome of HDB resale prices through regression models.
-For regression models, we aim to predict the finish time of the horses, hereby predicting the winner of the race.

-With the prediction results, agents will be able to use different strategies to meet their client's needs.
-Backtesting results of each model will also show the number of bets and profit made from each strategy.
+With the prediction price, agents will be able to use different strategies to meet their client's needs.

 **METHODOLOGY**